KeltonMVP/rules/docs/wiki-info/other-systems/jail.en.md

     * Wanted 4 - bail $11,000
     * Wanted 5 - bail $13,500
     * Wanted 6 - bail $15,000
+* In order to pay the required amount, you need to have the money in hand.

 ### /surrender